 Directions:

-- In a bowl, mix together the soy sauce, ginger, honey, and sesame oil to create the marinade.
+- In a bowl, stir soy sauce, ginger, honey, and sesame oil.

-- Marinate the tuna steaks for 30 minutes in the refrigerator.
+- Marinate steaks in fridge for 30 minutes.

-- Serve with a side of grilled vegetables.
+- Serve with grilled veggies on the side.

 5.3 Mediterranean Tuna Steak Salad